 - 190T polyester floor with 5,000-millimeter rated polyurethane coating and taped seams to keep interior dry

 - Color coded aluminum two-pole design with instructions printed on stuff sack for quick reference

 - Limited lifetime manufacturer’s warranty

-The Mountainsmith Morrison is not the cheapest tent on the market but for the quality you get, and is the best backpacking tent under $200.
+The Mountainsmith Morrison is a very reasonably priced tent for the quality you get.
+Overall, I think its the best backpacking tent on a cost/performance basis.

 - Two shock corded fiberglass poles